BurhaanT/burhaant.github.io/_posts/2019-02-05-using-azure-active-directory-to-provide-authentication-for-an-api-part-1.md

 Moving on...

-## What is Azure Active Directory in a nutshell
+## What is Azure Active Directory in a Nutshell

 The first thing you'll want to do, before you go any further is skim over some of the terminology related to AAD - take a look through [this table](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis#terminology){:target="\_blank"}